Dogman: Sling Complex Loads

 To run this course at your workplace please use the contact us form or contact our sales support team on 0800 267 476.

 What experience is required for the crane courses?

 Prior experience is very important to ensure you are able to complete the assessments required.
 Because every worker’s experience is unique, it is difficult to assign an exact time-based level of experience.
-However, in general our crane courses require at least 3 months’ workplace experience.
-In the case of Overhead Gantry Cranes, at least 1 month’s full-time workplace experience is required.

 What is the minimum requirement to operate a crane?

 Unit standard-based training delivered by an accredited training establishment is generally recommended as the minimum requirement by WorkSafe NZ.
 WorkSafe NZ publishes the Cranes - Approved Code of Practice, which stipulates that any training needs be supported by a robust company health and safety policy and detailed operating procedures for the specified equipment.